Tupac Shakur: 1988–1991: Early career

-1991-1993: 2Pacalypse Now
+1991–1993: 2Pacalypse Now

-Shakur's debut album, 2Pacalypse Now—alluding to the 1979 film Apocalypse Now—arrived in November 1991.
+On November 12, 1991, Shakur released his debut album, 2Pacalypse Now thru Interscope Records.
 Compared to Digital Underground's works, the album explored contemporary social issues in American society at the time, including racism, police brutality, poverty, gang violence, teenage pregnancy and drug abuse.
 The album generated controversy when Ronald Ray Howard murdered a Texas Highway Patrol trooper and his defense attorney claimed he was influenced by 2Pacalypse Now and its strong theme of police brutality.
 U.S. vice president Dan Quayle criticized the album, making the statement, "There's no reason for a record like this to be released.
 It has no place in our society."
 Tupac, finding himself misunderstood, explained, in part:

 I just wanted to rap about things that affected young black males.
 When I said that, I didn't know that I was gonna tie myself down to just take all the blunts and hits for all the young black males, to be the media's kicking post for young black males.

-Despite controversies, 2Pacalypse Now was certified Gold, and peaked at No. 64 on the Billboard 200 and No. 13 on the Top R&B/Hip-Hop Albums.
+Despite controversy, 2Pacalypse Now was certified Gold, and peaked at No. 64 on the Billboard 200 and No. 13 on the Top R&B/Hip-Hop Albums.
 Three singles were released: "Trapped", "Brenda's Got a Baby" (No. 23 on Hot R&B/Hip-Hop Songs and No. 3 on Hot Rap Songs), and "If My Homie Calls" (No. 3 on Hot Rap Songs).
-Some prominent rappers—like Nas, Eminem, Game, and Talib Kweli—cite it as an inspiration.
+Some prominent rappers—like Nas, Eminem, the Game, and Talib Kweli—cite it as an inspiration.
 Aside from "If My Homie Calls", the singles "Trapped" and "Brenda's Got a Baby" poetically depict individual struggles under socioeconomic disadvantage.

-In 1992, he starred in Juice, marking Shakur's first acting role, in which he plays the fictional Roland Bishop, a militant and haunting individual.
+In 1992, Shakur made his feature film debut in Juice, in which he plays the film's antagonist, Roland Bishop.
 Rolling Stones Peter Travers calls him "the film's most magnetic figure".
-Multiple actors had auditioned for the role of Roland Bishop, but none were considered right for the role.
+Multiple actors had auditioned for the role.
 Shakur accompanied Money-B to the audition and asked producer Neal H. Moritz to read.
 He was given 15 minutes to rehearse before the audition and secured the role.